johnros/johnros.github.com/quotes.md

 - So plant your own gardens and decorate your own soul, instead of waiting for someone to bring you flowers-- Jorge Luis Borges

+- You can always spot the pioneers by the arrows in their back-- William H. Calvin

 ## Work